 Your Business Going Digital

 Your business needs an online presence if you want it to survive.
-Digital marketing and traditional marketing are the key to getting brand awareness, leads, search volume and visibility, social media followers, sales, and it presents an opportunity to know your audience personally, which can help you achieve brand loyalty.
+Digital marketing and traditional marketing are the key to getting brand awareness, leads, search visibility, social media followers, and sales, and it presents an opportunity to know your audience personally, which can help you achieve brand loyalty.
 All of which is taken care of when you start a Germinator franchise, so we highly recommend it if you haven't realized it just yet.

 Doing this all on your own is an arduous task (not for our franchisees), and you may need to hire an agency or several employees to do this for you, but that isn't even the real kicker here.
-The real challenge is crafting your messaging that is in-line with the EPA, which Germinator upholds to avoid scrutiny and liability.
+The real challenge is crafting your messaging that is in line with the EPA, which Germinator upholds to avoid scrutiny and liability.